Q. Why should I hire an Immigration Consultant?

 Q. Will I or other family members have to attend an interview?

-A visa officer will review your application and decide if an interview is
+A. A visa officer will review your application and decide if an interview

 necessary.
 If so, you will be informed of the time and place.
 Your spouse and